• Skip to main content

 Keep in touch!

-If you make these pierogi with tofu I'd love to know how they turned out for you.
+If you make pierogi with tofu I'd love to know how they turned out for you.
 Did you make any substitutions?
 Let me know in the comments below, thanks!

 Follow me on Facebook, Instagram and Twitter for regular recipe updates!
 Or you could subscribe to this blog and receive all my latest recipes right into your mailbox!